hertogp/iptable/README.md

 always interpreted as a subnet (missing masks are added as max masks for the address family in question), lookups are exact if the key has a mask and only use longest prefix match when the lookup key has no mask.
-For assignments, the mask (as supplied of defaulted to) is always applied before storing the key, value pair in the intern radix tree.
+For assignments, the mask (as supplied of as a default value) is always applied before storing the key, value pair in the internal radix tree(s).
 Hence, iterating across an iptable always shows keys to be actual subnets with a mask, in CIDR notation.

 ``` lua
 #!/usr/bin/env lua